Kreuztal station: History

 The first bomb attack on the station Kreuztal occurred towards the end of World War II, on 22 February 1945, and mostly destroyed the track work in the passenger station.
 In another attack on 18 March 1945, the shunting yard was almost completely destroyed.
 In 1947 the destroyed part of the facade of the reception building was replaced by a rectangular building with a hipped roof and strongly articulated.

 After a fire in 2002, when large parts of the building were burned completely, the reception building was no longer usable.
 At the end of 2004 the city of Kreuztal acquired the station for the symbolic price of one euro.
 After extensive construction work costing a total of €2.1 million, of which about a quarter was contributed by North Rhine-Westphalia, the station re-opened in February 2008 as the Kulturbahnhof (“culture station”) Kreuztal.

 Today the station has three platform tracks, all accessible by lifts.
 Public toilets are accessible from the platforms.
 The lobby, with its art exhibition space and the kiosk on the ground floor, is also accessible by wheelchair.
 The lobby is equipped with an induction audio system, enabling deaf people to participate in cultural events.
 The announcements of Deutsche Bahn on the platform and in the lobby are connected with the audio system.

 Regional transport

 Kreuztal station is served by buses to many destinations, including Freudenberg, Hilchenbach, Junkernhees, Littfeld and Siegen.
-It is served by the following rail services:
+In the 2026 timetable, the following regional services stop at the station: